TheTechsTech/node-sys/README.md

 > Universal package installer, get the command for managing packages, or auto install any package, using one command for all platforms.
 E.g. `sudo apt-get install` *!@#$software* for Debian-based systems, would be `node-sys` *!@#$software*.

-This is mainly focused on initial installation of an Node JS package that needs additional host software installed.
+This is mainly focused on initial installation of an Node JS packages that needs additional host software installed.
 This allows pre and post script install routines.
-Can automate the installation of macOS Brew, and Windows Chocolatey package managers.
+Can also automate the installation of macOS Brew, and Windows Chocolatey package managers.

 `node-sys` will try to find which system packaging is installed for the given `process.platform`.
 If no system package manager is found, `'No package manager found!'` is returned.